THE ISSUE

 – Caregiver of a person who is eligible for both Medicare and Medicaid

-The lack of coordination and integration between Medicare and Medicaid creates numerous obstacles.
+The lack of coordination and efficient integration between Medicare and Medicaid creates numerous obstacles for people’s care, and taxpayer dollars are wasted on poor-quality care.

 Medicare and Medicaid spending on people eligible for both programs rose to $456 billion in spending in 2020.

-The complex medical and long-term care needs this population experiences contribute to high costs—but the fragmented and disjointed system of care for people enrolled in both Medicare and Medicaid also drives expenses.
+The complex medical and long-term care needs this population experiences contribute to high costs—but the fragmented and disjointed system of care for people enrolled in both Medicare and Medicaid leads to greater spending and worse outcomes.
+Closer coordination between the two programs can improve care and reduce the financial burden on U.S. taxpayers.

 There must be a better way.